stef/pwdsphinx/README.md

 # SPHINX: A Password **S**tore that **P**erfectly **H**ides from **I**tself (**N**o **X**aggeration)

-SPHINX is a cryptographic password storage protocol that provides information-theoretic security. pwdsphinx is a Python wrapper around libsphinx - a cryptographic password storage as described in https://eprint.iacr.org/2015/1099.
+SPHINX is a cryptographic password storage protocol that provides information-theoretic security. pwdsphinx is a Python wrapper around [liboprf](https://github.com/stef/liboprf) - a cryptographic password storage as described in https://eprint.iacr.org/2015/1099.

 Unlike traditional password managers, SPHINX only stores random numbers unrelated to your actual passwords, ensuring the server learns nothing about them.